mmz-bin/BlenderAddonAutoloader/README.md

             - One or multiple Key objects
             - If multiple, pass them as a list

-        _The following arguments are optional and correspond to the arguments of the context.window_manager.keyconfigs.addon.keymaps.new() function._
+        _The following arguments are optional and correspond to the arguments of the bpy.context.window_manager.keyconfigs.addon.keymaps.new() function._

         - `name`: Identifier for the shortcut (default is `'Window'`)
         - `space_type`: Specifies the area where the shortcut key operates (default is `'EMPTY'`)